 ︎ Alex Belardo Kostiw

 Alex is an assistant professor in Visual Communication Design at the School of the Art Institute of Chicago.
-They teach printmaking at Spudnik Press, a community print shop and design publications for institutions that center historically underrepresented voices in art and culture.
+They also teach printmaking at Spudnik Press, a community print shop, and design publications for institutions that center historically underrepresented voices in art and culture.

 Alex holds an MFA in Visual Communication Design from SAIC and a BA in English Literature from the University of Chicago.
 They live with many reams of paper and two cats.